osrf/gazebo_tutorials/parameter_interface_tutorial/tutorial.md

 4. **Simplification of Experiments**: Researchers and developers can easily conduct a range of experiments under varying conditions without the need for multiple SDF files or complex reconfigurations.

-### Setting Up the Parameter Interface
+### Testing the Parameter Interface

 #### Prerequisites

-Ignition Gazebo built from source (Fortress version or newer)- instructions can be found [here](https://gazebosim.org/docs/fortress/install_ubuntu_src).
+1. Ignition Gazebo built from source (Fortress version or newer)- instructions can be found [here](https://gazebosim.org/docs/fortress/install_ubuntu_src).
+2.

 #### Steps

-1. **Build from Source**: Clone and build Ignition Gazebo Fortress and the necessary branches that contain the new parameter interface.

-2. **Launch the Demo World**: Once built, you can launch the `trisphere_cycle_wheel_slip.sdf` demo to see the parameters in action with the following command (please source the gazebo fortress workspace which was built from source before proceeding):
+**Launch the Demo World**: Once built, you can launch the `trisphere_cycle_wheel_slip.sdf` demo to see the parameters in action with the following command (please source the gazebo fortress workspace which was built from source before proceeding):

    ```
    ign gazebo trisphere_cycle_wheel_slip.sdf